brian6484/brian6484.github.io/_posts/aws/2022-09-19-DeploySpringJartoAWS.md

 tags:
   - AWS
 ---
-Finally arranging this so that I don't have to google it again.
+Finally arranging this so that I don't have to google it again!!

 ## Intro
 We are using Ubuntu server with Spring jar.
 So the linux commands will